-19. Risk management
+20. Risk management

-The REIT's principal financial liability is debt.
-The main purpose of the debt is to finance the acquisition and development of the REIT's property portfolio.
+The REIT's principal financial liabilities are loans and borrowings.
+The main purpose of the loans and borrowings is to finance the acquisition and development of the REIT's property portfolio.
 The REIT has tenants and other receivables, accounts payable and accrued liabilities and cash that arise directly from its operations.
 In the normal course of its business, the REIT is exposed to market risk, credit risk and liquidity risk that can affect its operating performance.